 Users of e-journals and e-books are subject to the terms of licences contracted between RCSI and publishers.
 Articles and chapters may be downloaded directly only by readers and only for private study or research.
 Providing links within a VLE to articles or books is generally permitted and it is the recommended method to ensure access for students.
 If in doubt, contact the library for advice.

-The recommended method to link to an article we subscribe to is generally this way through a type of product known as link resolver.
+The recommended method to link to an e-book or article we subscribe to is generally by linking to RCSI Library through the Permalink feature on our Primo VE discovery platform.

 Please be mindful that this solution is only useful with resources that RCSI Library subscribes to and are included in our E-journals portal.

 To do this first go to the main library webpage